hanane-issa/python-crash-course/_build/html/_sources/module1/module_1a_settingup.md

 You can write and edit Python code through your terminal.
 However, you might find it easier and more manageable to use applications like Jupyter Notebook, JupyterLab, VS Code, or even Google Colab.

 Code editors or Integrated Development Environments (IDE) let you write Python code in .py or .ipynb format.
 The key difference between the two is that code editors are primarily used to writing and editing code, while IDEs integrate a suite of programming and software development tools in one interface.
 However, the line can get blurred as some code editors like VSCode are highly customisable thanks to community plugins.
 Ultimately, both code editors and IDEs can significantly boost your coding efficiency, simplify your workflow, and make debugging more effective.
-We'll go over two main examples to work with Python, and you can choose whichever you like based on your preferences.
 We're using jupyter notebooks to run code so it doesn't matter what editor/environment you end up choosing.

 We'll first talk about how to work with Python in a terminal before moving onto more useful tools like VS Code.